Asor-Development/Appian/StepByStep/SetUpRobot.md

         - Verify your host machine is ready for robot installation and download the robot installer.
 If you're using a physical host machine, you'll download the robot and launch it now.
 If you're using a virtual host machine, you can complete this step later

 **Follow the onscreen instructions to download and run the robot on your host machine, when finished, click Done.
 Your robot should now appear Online in the Operations Console.**
+**After creating a robot, you can add your robot to a robot pool.
+Simply create a Robot Pool design object in your application to get started.**
+---

+## Add Robot to robot Pool
+1. From Appian Designer select New and Robot Pool
+    - name the pool and click Create and Save
+2. From within the pool
+    - Click Add Memebers
+    - Under Robots To Add, search for robot and click Add